LemoFoundationLtd/lemo-wallet/README.md

 wallet.importPrivate(privKey, addressName, password)
 ```

-Import the private key, restore the account information, before you need to verify the password
+Import the private key, restore the account information

 ##### Parameters

 1. `string` - privKey
-2. `string` - account name
+2. `string` - addressName
-3. `string` - password
+3. `string` - The password that passed in the [setupPassword](#wallet-setupPassword)

 ##### Returns